Four things taxpayers need to know before opening an ABLE account

 For tax purposes, ABLE account holders should keep receipts and other documentation (such as a contemporaneous log or spreadsheet) showing total qualified disability expenses.

 Retaining documentation.
-The ABLE plan administrator will issue Form 5498-QA (reporting contributions) and Form 1099-QA (reporting distributions).
+The ABLE plan administrator will issue Form 5498-QA, ABLE Account Contribution Information (reporting contributions), and Form 1099-QA, Distributions from ABLE Accounts (reporting distributions).
 Account holders need to keep those forms, receipts, and other documentation to determine whether distributions are taxable.

-4. There are two ways ABLE accounts could affect SSI benefits.
+- There are two ways ABLE accounts (529A accounts) could affect SSI benefits.

-Distributions from an ABLE account and the account balance itself are generally disregarded for purposes of determining eligibility for federal means-tested programs, such as SSI and Medicaid.
+Distributions from an ABLE account and the account balance itself are generally disregarded for purposes of determining eligibility for federal means-tested programs, such as supplemental security income (SSI) and Medicaid.
 However, there are two notable exceptions.

 If account holders use ABLE funds to pay for housing expenses, the funds will be treated like in-kind support and will reduce the ABLE account holder’s monthly SSI benefits.

 SSI resources.
 SSI resources include cash, bank accounts, stock, bonds, land, personal property, vehicles, deemed assets, and anything else that could be changed to cash and used for food or shelter.

 At the beginning of the month, if an SSI recipient’s resources are worth more than $2,000 (the limit for most SSI recipients), then the individual’s SSI benefits will be effectively suspended for that month.
 That limit can be easy to reach considering the wide range of assets that count as resources.